-- Unallowable costs associated with the indirect cost pool (e.g., lobbying) must be added to the base. - Organizations must submit, as part of their annual indirect cost rate proposal, a certification that they are in compliance with all the requirements and standards.

-Organizations must maintain adequate records to demonstrate that they have identified costs as allowable or unallowable in line with Appendix B of Title 2 CFR Part 230.
+- Unallowable costs associated with the indirect cost pool (e.g., lobbying) must be added to the base. - Organizations must submit, as part of their annual indirect cost rate proposal, a certification that they are in compliance with all the requirements and standards. - Organizations must maintain adequate records to demonstrate that they have identified costs as allowable or unallowable in line with Appendix B of Title 2 CFR Part 225 or Part 230, as applicable.